GIT stability of linear maps on projective space with marked points

 To compute the vertices and faces of corner polyhedra, it is convenient to work in the hyperplane of vectors in $\R^{N+1}$ with coordinates that sum to 0, for which we have a preferred basis.
 We recall our notation: \begin{itemize} \item $W$, the $\R$-vector space over the character lattice in basis $B$, identified with $\R^{N+1}$ by the basis $e_1, \hdots, e_{N+1}$. \item $\bar{W} \subset W$, the hyperplane orthogonal to $\bm{1}$. \item $R$, the dual space to $W$, identified with $\R^{N+1}$ by the basis $x_1, \hdots, x_{N+1}$. \item $s_i$, for each $i \in [N]$, defined as the functional $x_1 + \hdots + x_i$. \item For any $w \in W$, we write $\bar{w}$ for the projection of $w$ to $\bar{W}$, identified with $\R^N$ by the dual basis to $s_1, \hdots, s_N$. \item $\bar{R}$, the dual space of $\bar{W}$, identified with $\R^N$ by the basis $s_1, \hdots, s_N \in \bar{R}$. \item $\Pi_+(M)$, the corner polyhedron associated to $M$. \end{itemize}

-Our next lemma calculates weights in this preferred basis.
+Our next lemma calculates weights in the basis $s_1,\ldots,s_n$.
 Note that the trichotomy that appears here (\emph{on} vs. \emph{below} vs. \emph{above} the main diagonal) persists through the rest of our argument, and ultimately leads to the definitions of Type I, II, and III flags in Theorem \ref{thm_main}.

 \begin{lemma} Let $a_{ij}$ be an entry coordinate of $\Mat_{N+1}$.
 Then $\barwt(a_{ij})$ depends on the $a_{ij}$ location relative to the main diagonal, as follows: \begin{enumerate} \item If $i = j$, then $\barwt(a_{ij}) = 0$. \item If $i > j$, then